 });

-Call updateLoadProgressZeroToOne(...) with intermediate values during async asset loading. init() automatically signals load completion, so call it last.
+PixiJS v8's app.init() is async — await it before appending the canvas or adding stage objects.
+Call updateLoadProgressZeroToOne(...) during async asset loading; init() automatically signals load completion, so call it last.

 wavedash.toml